marcoramilli/hashdetection/README.md

-Hash Detection Tool Set  (if you find it useful, please consider a donation)
+Hash Detection Tool Set
 =====================

 ### Original Post

+if you find it useful, please consider a donation.
 [Original Blog Post on the topic](http://marcoramilli.blogspot.it/search?q=hash+detector)

 ### Description